CartoDB/carto-selfhosted-helm/README.md

 - Kubernetes 1.12+
 - Helm 3.1.0
+- Configuration and license files received from CARTO
 - (Optional) PV provisioner support in the underlying infrastructure.
 Required only for non-production deployment without external and managed databases (Postgres and Redis).

 <!--